 But how?
-Well, if you’re renting a car, the cheapest company is Discover Cars.
+Well, if you’re renting a car in Argentina, the cheapest company is Discover Cars.
 We often get questions from readers asking us if the website is fake because it seems too cheap!
 It’s a great website and the one we used for our rental.

 If you do want to compare prices (and you should), do a quick search on Airport Car Rentals too.
 They’re another big competitor and each company often has its own deals to offer!

 Tours are a tricky one.
 We love booking online because we can check reviews of that exact tour but they can be pricier than booking directly in person.
 So for this, we often do it 50/50 – half of the time in person and the other half of the time we book tours online in advance.